 A five-inch full-colour TFT display with smartphone connectivity is standard, along with LED lighting and a comprehensive electronic package featuring ABS Pro, Dynamic Brake Control, Dynamic Traction Control, engine drag-torque control and three selectable riding modes (Rain, Road and Enduro) with an additional Enduro Pro mode on higher trims.

-While the outgoing G 310 GS was built in partnership with BMW’s Indian manufacturing ally TVS, BMW has not yet indicated where production of the new 450 range will take place.
+The outgoing G 310 GS was built in partnership with BMW’s Indian manufacturing ally TVS, and it's expected the new F 450 GS will follow suit.